Skip to Content

 Your "household" refers to the number of people who live with you and with whom you share income and expenses.
 Your household may include your children, romantic partner, and even older relatives who live with you.

+The income of everyone in your household will be added up to determine if you qualify.
 The more people in your household, the higher your total household income can be.
 For example:

 • If you're single, you make up to $2,510 monthly and qualify for SNAP.

-• If you're single and have two kids, you could make up to $4,304 monthly and still qualify for SNAP.
+• If you're single and have two kids, you could make up to $4,304 monthly and qualify for SNAP.

 Resource limits